 - Place the chocolate powder into a cappuccino cup

-- Prepare the Espresso directly onto the chocolate powder, and mix together
+- Prepare the Espresso directly onto the hot chocolate powder, and mix together

 - Pour 80 ml of hot milk into the cup

-- Froth 20 ml of milk using the steam nozzle of your Creatista machine or the Aeroccino milk frother and pour it on the top of your cup
+- Froth 20 ml of milk using the steam nozzle of your Creatista machine, Aeroccino milk frother or the Barista milk frother and pour it on the top of your cup

 - Sprinkle with cocoa powder if desired